dunxen/bolts/02-peer-protocol.md

     - MUST send odd `serial_id`s

 The receiving node:
-  - MUST add the specified output to the transaction
+  - MUST add all received outputs to the transaction
   - MUST accept P2WSH, P2WPKH, P2TR `script`s
   - MAY fail the negotiation if `script` is non-standard
   - MUST fail the negotiation if: